 Only admins can access the API screen in OpenForms.
 If you’re not an admin, you can still use the API itself.

-OpenForms is phasing out support for version 1, 2, and 3 API keys.
+OpenForms has phased out support for version 1, 2, and 3 API keys.

 If you're building a new integration today, make sure you're using a version 4 or later API key.
-If your organization uses integrations built on older version API keys, you will need to create a version 4 key and update your integration before June 2024.
+If your organization uses integrations built on older version API keys, they will no longer work and you will need to create a version 4 key and update your integration.

 Not sure how to get started?
 Contact support and we'll point you in the right direction.